silky/chrisdone-homepage/posts/ghci-debugger.markdown

 deficiencies.
 You have to be using haskell-interactive-mode's REPL, `(require 'haskell-debug)` and then run `M-x haskell-debug` from a Haskell file or the REPL, like I do in the video.
 The rest should be fairly obvious from the buffer's helpful messages.
+But if it doesn't work as you expected because I don't know the first thing about how debuggers are supposed to be used, don't blame me.
+Just fix it.

 I'm completely ambivalent about whether a debugger is really useful, I've never really used one properly.
 So I'll try to use it to solve